Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 It uses the whole range of possibilities offered by modern compiler optimizations, including automatic parallel processing across multiple cores.
 This is nicely illustrated in the section starting at 33:08 by Jeremy Howard of the [Keynote speech](https://www.youtube.com/watch?v=-3Kf2ZZU-dg) which announced Mojo to the world.

 ### 1.2.2 A Scalable language
-Starting with writing code like Python, you can scale all the way down to the metal and enabling you to program the multitude of low-level AI hardware.
+Mojo offers native support for multiple hardware backends: Mojo allows for utilization of CPUs, GPUs, TPUs, and custom ASICs, catering to the strengths of each hardware type.
-You can program the multitude of low-level AI hardware thanks to Mojo's MLIR foundation.
+Starting with writing code like Python, you can scale all the way down to the metal and enabling you to program the multitude of low-level AI hardware, thanks to Mojo's MLIR foundation.
 Because of its LLVM fundament, it targets a wide diversity of OS platforms.
 MLIR itself has great adaptability to new kinds of hardware stacks and allows Mojo to scale to new exotic hardware types and domains.

 Conclusion: Mojo can run almost everywhere.